PACK THIS -- NOT THAT!

 - GIFT for your host.
 Bring something small and that you can "share" with them.
 Often a book with pictures of your home, your college town or a place you know a lot about and like and want to "share" your experience and your story with them.
 This is a great icebreaker and it allows you to create a connection with them.

-- Stick to One suitcase and a carry on that has enough for two nights and some travel toiletries for the hostel.
+- Try and stick to One suitcase and a carry on that has enough for two nights and some travel toiletries for the hostel.

 - I promise you, if you are hesitant about an article of clothing that you think you CAN"T live with out.
 Set it aside in a place easy to find and then on arrival if you think you still CAN"T live with out see if your parents will ship it to you.
 This is when the real test begins- is it worth the shipping?